rwlove/home-ops/README.md

 | worker5   | Virtual Machine | 2   | 32 GB  | k8s Worker |
 | worker6   | Virtual Machine | 2   | 32 GB  | k8s Worker |
 | worker7   | Virtual Machine | 2   | 32 GB  | k8s Worker |

+## Upgrades
+### Flux
+do not bootstrap, after initial bootstrap, as it use as it overwrites the sops code in gotk-sync.yaml.
+Instead use: flux install --export ... > gotk-components.yaml